-Funding of Phase 1 and discretionary actions for the Proposed Project, which comprises the Park and Public Space Project and Island Redevelopment described above, are subject to City Environmental Quality Review (CEQR) and the New York State Environmental Quality Review Act (SEQRA) and will require the preparation of an Environmental Impact Statement (EIS).
+Funding of for Phase 1 and discretionary actions for the Proposed Project, which comprises the Park and Public Space Project and Island Redevelopment described above, are subject to City Environmental Quality Review (CEQR) and the New York State Environmental Quality Review Act (SEQRA) and will require the preparation of an Environmental Impact Statement (EIS).
 The proposed open space component beyond Phase 1 is largely designed.
 However, due to the long-term nature of the Park and Public Space Project, the schedule for completion for the remainder of the Proposed Project (including the open space component) and specific plans for the two development zones in the South Island are not yet known, the potential environmental impacts of the Proposed Project are being examined in a Generic Environmental Impact Statement (GEIS).
-The Office of the Deputy Mayor for Economic Development (ODMED) in the Office of the Mayor is the lead agency for the preparation of this GEIS, with the Trust for Governors Island as the applicant.